 TV Ears is wireless headset device that helps clarify television voices and dialogue.
 It offers individual control so hearing-challenged people can have the volume up while others listen at a level comfortable for them.
 The headsets also help diminish background noise and lower audio spikes commonly experienced during commercials.
 The original analog version costs about $130; the digital version costs around $230.

 This little gadget is inexpensive yet solves a common problem--lost keys.
 The device helps you locate missing keys wherever they are within 45 feet.
 It comes with a base and two marked key fobs.
 When keys have gone rogue, push the button on the base that corresponds to the lost set of keys.
 A loud alarm will sound on the key fob.
-The key finder costs about $15.
+The key finder costs about $30 for a set of two.

 31 Day Pill Organizer